Ahmed241998/Hangman-game/README.md

 * If the user enters right character the program will replace underscore with this character and display the word with underscores and this character all in order
 * If enter wrong character it will let the user know that is a wrong character.
 * If the user gets all characters right the program will let him know that he won and ask him if he wants to play again.
-* If he didnot get the word with available chances he has.the program will let him that he consumed all chances(With displaying the word) and ask him if he wants to play again.
+* If he didnot get the word with available chances he has.
+The program will let him that he consumed all chances(With displaying the word) and ask him if he wants to play again.